Hendra virus: Prevention, detection and treatment

+Deforestation impact

 When considering any zoonosis, one must understand the social, ecological, and biological contributions that may be facilitating this spillover.
 Hendra virus is believed to be partially seasonally related, and there is a suggested correlation between breeding time and an increase in the incidence of Hendra virus in flying fox bats.

 Additionally, recent research suggests that the upsurge in deforestation within Australia may be leading to an increase in the incidence of Hendra virus.
 Flying fox bats tend to feed in trees during a large part of the year.
 However, due to the lack of specific fruit trees within the area, these bats are having to relocate and thereby are coming into contact with horses more often.
 The two most recent outbreaks of Hendra virus in 2011 and 2013 appear to be related to an increased level of nutritional stress among the bats as well as relocation of bat populations.
 Work is currently being done to increase vaccination among horses as well as replant these important forests as feeding grounds for the flying fox bats.
 Through these measures, the goal is to decrease the incidences of the highly fatal Hendra virus.